 The vent stacks are a very important part of your sewer system and are designed to vent all the gases that accumulate within the system through the roof and out into the air.
 Although vent stack repairs are rarely needed, if the vent stack becomes deteriorated or clogged, sewage odors can leak back into a building, spreading harmful bacteria and creating health hazards for property owners.
 Because of this, vent stack repairs have become a process that has required innovation and advancements in technology in order to be fully effective and keep customers safe.

-At Snowbridge, Inc., we specialize in providing vent stack lining to residential, commercial, and industrial customers in Colorado and surrounding states.
+At Snowbridge, Inc. in Breckenridge Colorado near Denver we specialize in providing vent stack lining to residential, commercial, and industrial customers in Colorado and surrounding Rocky Mountain areas.
 We can help you reline your old vent stack, saving you the trouble and expense of replacing it altogether.